inblockio/aqua-docs/Aqua_Protocol.md

 compared with the ones sent via the API.
 If the data was not altered or corrupted; nor was there a difference in the process to calculate the hash, they will match.
-This will create a high level of assurance that the integrity and history of the movable hash chain in question has not been altered.
+This will create a high level of assurance that the integrity and history of the portable hash chain in question has not been altered.

 **Verification of Account**